FYI can be integrated with digital signature providers Adobe Sign, for digital signing.

-- Subject - Subject is set as the name of the PDF being sent.
-You can change this if required.
+- Subject - When sending a single document, the Subject is set as the name of the document.

-Message - When using Adobe Sign, you can also enter a Message that will be included when the client receives the request for signature.
+- Message - When using Adobe Sign, you can also enter a Message that will be included when the client receives the request for signature.

-In the Workflow, the Status is automatically set as "Pending Client Signature".
+- In the Workflow, the Status is automatically set as "Pending Client Signature".

-Include Reference must be set to "On".
-Every document in FYI has a unique reference number and this is automatically included in the file name of the document that is uploaded.
-FYI will use this reference number in the filename when bringing the signed document back into FYI (see below).
+Every document in FYI has a unique reference number and FYI uses this reference number in the filename when bringing the signed document back into FYI (see below).

 - Click Create.

-A Web Link document is created as a record of the document(s) that have been sent for signature.
-The original document(s) will show as a thread under the Web Link document.
+When sending a single document with the Service Status as "Send", the original document shows as a thread under the Web Link document.
 You can display the Drawer for the Web Link and see the relevant documents in the Threads section of the Drawer.
 Threads for documents display in the same way as email threads.
 Refer to Managing Email Threads.